michelelaporta/hydra/README.md

 # Increase swap space

-Apply only for build mongodb from source:
+Apply only if you are building mongodb from source:

 `/etc/dphys-swapfile`